 - Facilitate the academic and social transition to the University community

-Viking Days is part of the orientation program that takes place the week prior to the start of fall term during the month of September.
+Viking Days takes place the week prior to the start of fall term during the month of September.
 This is a week of activities, information sessions, open houses, and social events in which new students are invited to attend and encouraged to participate.
-For further information email to email@example.com or view the Web site at www.pdx.edu/orientation.
+For further information, visit www.pdx.edu/orientation.